 Freight is transported locally by road or sea.
 Island Shipping Ltd provides a coastal shipping service.
 A recently introduced container feeder service by South Atlantic America Shipping Ltd services the ports of Montevideo (Uruguay) and Punta Arenas (Chile).
-The MoD provides a 35 day sailing from the UK, which offers freight facility to the FIC (Falkland Islands Company Ltd.) and through the FIC to the local civilian community.
+The UK Ministry of Defence provides a 35 day sailing from the UK, which offers freight facility to the FIC (Falkland Islands Company Ltd.) and through the FIC to the local civilian community.